Water CONSERVATION REGULATIONS

 Permit for Watering a New Lawn: Permits are $50 and are available for watering beyond the allowable times in order to establish new lawns (seed or sod).
 Permits are only available during Stage 1 (Normal) water conservation regulations, for a period of 21 days or until Stage 3 (Acute) is declared.
 Please complete this application form for a permit.

-EXEMPTIONS: Micro and drip irrigation systems are water conserving technologies that are exempt from Water Use Restrictions until Stage 4.
-Micro and drip irrigation systems are those which consume less than 20 gallons per hour and operate at 25 psi or less.
+EXEMPTIONS: Micro and drip irrigation systems are water conserving technologies that are exempt from water conservation regulations until Stage 4.
+Micro and drip irrigation systems are those which consume less than 76 litres per hour and operate at 25 psi or less.